 Facial Paralysis Refinement

 Several other procedures can be done to treat the skin and improve the overall appearance of the face.
 Some that are particularly helpful in facial paralysis are

 A facelift that focuses on the cheeks, bringing them higher and tightening excess skin

 Removes jowling and tightens neck skin

 Can be done with fractionated CO2 laser, prescription creams and washes

 Request Your Consultation

-To schedule an appointment for a cosmetic procedure with one of our experienced surgeons, please contact us at 713-791-0700, or click the button below.
+To schedule an appointment for a consultation about facial paralysis with one of our experienced surgeons, please contact us at 713-791-0700, or click the button below.